dennisgyor/Pyttrex/README.md

     python3 pyttrex.py summaries

-Retrieving the order book for BTC-LTC gor all buys:
+Retrieving the order book for BTC-LTC for all buys:

     python3 pyttrex.py order_book BTC-LTC buy